Lie n-algebras of BPS charges: Poisson bracket Lie -Algebras

 where $v$ is the vector field of the flow $t\mapsto \phi(t)$, with $\mathcal{L}_v$ its Lie differentiation, and where $\Delta_v = \frac{d}{dt}\eta$.
 Notice that if one thinks of $\theta = \mathbf{L}$ as being the Lagrangian form of a field theory, then this is precisely the expression for a ``weak'' symmetry of the Lagrangian, i.e. a transformation that leaves the Lagrangian invariant up to addition of an exact term $\mathbf{d}\Delta_v$.

-It is useful to rewrite this as follows: let $\omega = F_{\nabla}$ denote the curvature $(p+2)$-form of the $(p+1)$-form connection.
+It is useful to equivalently rewrite this as follows: let $\omega = F_{\nabla}$ denote the curvature $(p+2)$-form of the $(p+1)$-form connection.
 If the connection is given by a globally defined differential $(p+1)$-form $\theta$, then this is simply $\omega = \mathbf{d}\theta$.
-With this, Cartan's formula then gives that the interior product is exact
+Cartan's formula then gives that the contraction is exact